 The original village of Stoney Creek occupied just over 1 square kilometre, from Highway 20, to Highway 8, to Gray Rd and stretching south up the escarpment to include Ridge Road and the Devils Punchbowl, with King Street running through the centre as the main drag.

 Over the centuries, this area developed into the thriving city centre of Stoney Creek in Saltfleet Township, becoming home to the very 1st Drive-in in Canada and the famous Stoney Creek Dairy.
 After the construction of the local Eastgate Square and other big box stores in the 1970's, the business core of Downtown Stoney Creek began to suffer, with many businesses closing and struggling to survive.
 Stoney Creek eventually amalgamated with the City of Hamilton in 2001.

 In the1990's the Olde Town area of King Street was rebranded by the City of Stoney Creek and a revitalization project was put into motion, with a particular focus on the business section of King Street, between Lake Avenue and New Mountain Road.

 CHECKOUT THE 1997 REVITALIZATION PLANS HERE

-However, after amalgamation, the revitalization became stalled.
-It has since been restructured and smaller pieces of the original concept have been implemented by the City of Hamilton, as a mean if defining and revitalizing Olde Town Stoney Creek.
+However, after amalgamation, the revitalization was restructured and smaller pieces of the original concept have been implemented by the City of Hamilton, as a means of defining and revitalizing Olde Town Stoney Creek.
 In the past 15 years, the area has been fitted with a new community centre, redesigned sidewalks, street markers, cobblestone, lamp posts, branded street signs, as well as a town square and fountain.